 Constitution means the constitution of the Company as contained in this document and as may be amended from time to time.

-Director means a director of the Company from time to time.
+Director means any person holding the position of a director of the Company from time to time (and includes any Elected Director and any Appointed Director).

+Elected Director means any person elected as a Director pursuant to clause 5.3.

 Honorary Life Member means a Member referred to in clause 2.2(c).